adimux/sagemaker-debugger-myexample/README.md

 * `examples/2-train-job.ipynb` - the recommended way by SageMaker: launching a training job outside the notebook
 * `examples/3-train-profile-debug` builds upon the previous examples and enables debugger/profiler capabilities

+### How to reproduce?

+* Open your AWS Console -> SageMaker
+* Start SageMaker Studio
+* Copy the examples/ folder into a _subfolder_ (like `examples/`).
+  Important because SageMaker uploads the folder in which your training script is located when you start a training job.
+You don't want to copy the root folder.